15 Best Men's Travel Pants (Updated for 2026)

 Their sustainability line offers recycled wool and organic cotton.
 Their clothes are also fair trade certified!
 Quality and durability are important to the brand.
 They mention those two pillars in their mission statement.

 Their pants are crowd-pleasers!
-The Brion line is the most popular pair of pants that prAna makes.
-The material is cut from their original stretch zion fabric.
+They are the most popular jeans that prAna makes.
+The material is stretchy and secure.
 They have a lot of useful features that are specific to travel needs, like reinforced rivets, water-repellent materials and sun protection.
+Somehow, they’ve kept the price competitive and affordable through the years.

 A personal consideration about these pants is that the pants are not tapered.
 If you have the pants tailored, you can get them to fit you exactly how you want.
 If you don’t typically wear slim fit pants, this shouldn’t be an issue for you.